ChangHaiBin/sample_websocket_app/README.md

 This simple test version uses Websocket to input the buy and sell price, as a proof of concept.
 The actual Bitmex API only accept Buy and Sell order through REST API, not websocket.

+Also, the local Redis version I tested is Redis 3.0.504 in Windows, and so I don't have access to more recent Redis commands (in particular, ZPOPMIN, ZPOPMAX)

 # How to use:

 1. Run a local version of Redis on your computer.